kumahq/kuma-website/app/_src/introduction/concepts.md

 ## Data Plane

+The data plane handles traffic between services.
+In practice these are the apps that you build and that you want to put inside you service-mesh.

 ### Data Plane Proxy / Sidecar

-The data plane handles traffic between services.
+The data plane proxy or sidecar is the instance of Envoy running alongside the application which will send and receive traffic from the rest of the service mesh.
 It connects to the control plane which computes a configuration specific to it.
-The data plane proxy or sidecar is the instance of Envoy running alongside the application which will send and receive traffic from the rest of the service mesh.

 {% mermaid %}
 -------------------------------------